AislePal/aislepal.github.io/src/pages/terms.md

 ### MIT License

 Copyright (c) 2023 onWidget
-Modifications Copyright (c) 2025 AstroWind LLC
+Modifications Copyright (c) 2025 AislePal LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal